West Virginia approves major natural gas pipeline permit

 CHARLESTON, W.Va.
-(WTRF) — The Hill is reporting that today the West Virginia Department of Environmental Protection granted a permit for the construction of a pipeline that will run 300 miles and will enter Virginia.
+(WTRF) — The Hill is reporting on Friday that the West Virginia Department of Environmental Protection granted a permit for the construction of a pipeline that will run 300 miles and will enter Virginia.

 The Mountain Valley Pipeline is controversial and is opposed by environmental groups like Appalachian Voices, say reports.
 Virginia approved a water quality permit for the project in December, reports say.
 According to reports, Virginia’s permit is being litigated at the U.S. 4th Circuit Court.